wasp-os/wasp-os/docs/install.rst

 Troubleshooting
 ---------------

-There are three boot modes of the device: OTA update mode, safe mode and normal operation.
-Understanding these modes is useful to help troubleshoot installation and boot problems.
+there are three boot modes of the device: ota update mode, safe mode and normal operation. understanding these modes is useful to help troubleshoot installation and boot problems.

+.. _OTA update mode:

 OTA update mode
 ~~~~~~~~~~~~~~~